lewcastles/RB101/study/written/notes_exam_summary.md

 * [ ] Variable references and mutability of Ruby objects.
 * [ ] Mutating and non-mutating methods in Ruby.
 * [ ] Object passing in Ruby - pass by reference or pass by value.
+* [ ] Mock Test

+### Recommendations
+* Write notes in markdown, exams are written in this format.
+* Use Flash cards for key terminology: Invoke, Call, * Parameters, Arguments.
+* While working through the assessment questions it is useful to run your code often to check it, so make sure to have either ruby document/terminal or an online repl prepared beforehand.
+>Recommended exam plan:
+>1.
+Orientation (quick run through all the questions — 2-5 minutes)
+>2.
+Reading carefully (!) assignments and answering them in order **7-9mins/question**
+>3.
+Review (with remaining time.)

 ### Best practice for answering exam style questions: